Infrared Wedding Photography by Michael Anderson Photography

 That’s what I really like about our Canon 5D Super Color Infrared Camera conversion.
 Now I can choose either color or black & white (or both) for the finished look of our infrared wedding photography.

 In the digital infrared age, there are some new technical obstacles too.
-The biggest is properly setting a custom white balance in the camera before exposure and equally important is how you process the images afterwards.
+The biggest is properly setting a custom white balance in the camera before exposure and equally important is how you process the images afterward.
 Both Photoshop® and Photoshop Lightroom® simply cannot convert the digital files properly without some serious help from other software first.

 Let’s just say that I’m now using two new pieces of software on my Macs that I hadn’t even heard of before!
 It’s really the difference between success and failure in infrared wedding photography.
 It all takes some getting used to that’s for sure!

-There is one thing that’s much, much easier in using a infrared digital camera conversion.
-There’s no more dark red filter on the lens, so you can actually see what your looking at when you compose the image!
+There is one thing that’s much, much easier in using an infrared digital camera conversion.
+There’s no dark red filter on the lens, so you can actually see what you’re looking at when you compose the image!

-Joannie and I hope you’ve enjoyed our brand new, fun, funky and unique Infrared Wedding Photograph Gallery.
+Joannie and I hope you’ve enjoyed our funky and unique Infrared Wedding Photograph Gallery.
 For us, it’s “something old is new again”.
 So the gallery might be small right now, but we’ll be adding more infrared wedding photography images as we create them.
 Enjoy!

 Here’s what some of our past brides & grooms had to say about their wedding photography experience with Michael & Joannie Anderson: